-You know my passion for baking and peanut butter right?
-So this healthy peanut butter bread is dream.
+This healthy peanut butter bread is a dream.
 My two favorite things coming together into the most delicious comforting keto bread.

 Is peanut butter keto?

-YES, you can safely eat peanuts or peanut butter on a keto diet while staying in ketosis.
-Note that 100 grams of peanuts contains 16 grams carbs but 9 grams of fiber.
-It means that you get only 7 grams net carbs per 100 g of peanuts.
-Also, you never go more than 30 grams of peanut butter at once so you will barely get 2g net carb per serve!
 Obviously, you must use peanut butter with no added sugar to keep it in the safe range and don’t overdo it.
-But overall you can definitely have a slice of this bread to fix any sweet bread cravings safely.
+But overall, you can definitely have a slice of this bread to fix any sweet bread cravings safely.

-A keto peanut butter bread is a simple sweet bread recipe made with peanut butter, keto flours and eggs.
-It has a soft fluffy bread texture delicious for breakfast toast with sugar free strawberry jam or on its own.
+A keto peanut butter bread is a simple sweet bread recipe made with peanut butter, keto flour, and eggs.
+It has a soft fluffy bread texture delicious for breakfast toast with sugar-free strawberry jam or on its own.

 Healthy peanut butter bread

-More than a keto bread, this is a healthy peanut butter bread made only with wholesome ingredients.
-Indeed, this bread contains lots of plant based fiber and protein.
+More than keto bread, this is a healthy peanut butter bread made only with wholesome ingredients.
+Indeed, this bread contains lots of plant-based fiber and protein.
 Let’s see what you need to make this.

-Eggs – this add the fluffy texture to the bread and because the recipe use only 2 eggs, it has NO eggy flavor at all
+Eggs – this adds the fluffy texture to the bread, and because the recipe use only 2 eggs, it has NO eggy flavor at all.

 Almond flour – I used fine almond flour that gives the best result.
-Almond meal works but make the bread heavier and dense.
+Almond meal works but makes the bread heavier and dense.

-Psyllium husk – I used whole husk, it is my secret ingredient to this soft bread texture.
-Don’t use metamucil fiber supplement in my recipes, this is not the same product as whole psyllium husk fiber.
+Psyllium husk – I used the whole husk.
+It is my secret ingredient to this soft bread texture.
+Don’t use Metamucil fiber supplements in my recipes.
+This is not the same product as whole psyllium husk fiber.
 Metamucil is a husk powder that is not suitable for baking keto bread.
 It will turn food dry, purple or blue.

-Unsweetened almond milk – I am using Almond breeze as always because it has no aftertaste in my recipes and contains barely few carbs, no added sugar
+Unsweetened almond milk – I am using Almond breeze as always because it has no aftertaste in my recipes and contains barely a few carbs, no added sugar.

 When to eat peanut butter bread?

 This is a delicious sweet bread for breakfast toast.
-First, I recommend spreading sugar free chia seed am on top or simply butter.
-Also, you can toast the slices to add a little crisp!
-Finally, you can serve this bread as a snack, one slice with a cup of tea is delicious for a friend tea party.
+First, I recommend spreading sugar-free chia seed am on top or simply butter.
+Also, you can toast the slices to add a little crispiness!

 More keto sweet bread recipe

 I have got so many keto bread recipes for you to try.
-Have a look at those others sweet bread if you crave a sweet bread on your keto diet, you deserve it !
+Have a look at those other sweet bread; if you crave a sweet bread on your keto diet, you deserve it!

 New to Keto?Join my Keto Quick Start Guide now to get all the best keto tips for beginners, straight to your inbox!

-Line a 9-x-5-inches loaf pan with parchment paper.
+Line a 9x5-inch loaf pan with parchment paper.
 Set aside.

 Close the food processor and process until smooth about 40 seconds.